Buy Currency

 Is Reykjavik expensive?

-Reykjavik is generally considered an expensive city, but with careful planning and budget-conscious choices, you can manage the cost without compromising on the experience.
+Reykjavik is generally considered an expensive city, compared with other European destinations.
+But with careful planning and budget-conscious choices, you can manage your Icelandic currency without compromising on the experience.

-It always helps to start by understanding the exchange rate of pounds to Icelandic krona.
+It always helps to start by understanding the exchange rate of British pounds to Icelandic krona.

 Transport in Reykjavik

-So, is Reykjavik expensive for travel?
+So, is it expensive to travel around Reykjavik?
 The answer is that it can be fairly cheap, especially if you explore on foot and by bus.

-There’s no Metro system in Reykjavik, so the cheapest way to get around is by bus or on foot.
+There’s no Metro system in Reykjavik, so the cheapest way to get around and see the sights is to walk or travel by bus.

 Buses

 Iceland has an extensive bus network connecting its towns and cities.
-A single bus ticket within the city ranges from 350 to 600 Icelandic krona or (up to £3.50), while intercity fares cost from 1,500 to 5,000 krona (up to £30), depending on the distance.
+A single bus ticket in Reykjavik ranges from 350 to 600 Icelandic krona or (up to £3.50), while intercity fares cost from 1,500 to 5,000 krona (up to £30), depending on the distance.

 Taxis

-Taxis in Iceland are a more expensive option.
+Taxis in Iceland are a more expensive option than other means of transportation.
 The base fare for a taxi ride is typically around 730 ISK (£4.40), and the cost per kilometre is around 341 ISK (£2).

 Trains

-Iceland does not have a comprehensive train network, so this isn’t an option for travellers.
+Iceland doesn’t have a comprehensive train network, so this isn’t an option for travellers.

 Car hire